 Queries can be run on the fly as live queries.
 They can also be saved as scheduled queries to be run on a regular, predetermined basis with the results sent to an application or a specified data store.

 The Results page provides information about one or more query’s results in your Organization; you can also view information about live queries from within the page displayed in the figure below.

 Note: Query result rows are kept for 48 hours.
-Assign a remote data store to store results older than 48 hours.
+You should assign a remote data store if you wish to store query results longer than 48 hours.

 The Results page displays a list of all the scheduled queries for your organization, with a toggle to change the view to live queries.
 The page provides a high-level summary of the current status, endpoints returned, number of results, the name of the catalog query used, if any, and more.
 You can also access the details of each query’s results directly from this page.
 You can also download the results' tables in a

 This page consists of the following 15 user interface elements and columns:

 |Download JSON||Click the Download JSON icon to download the Results page table as a JSON file.|

 |Note: The maximum number of query results records that can be downloaded is 10000 records.|

 |Refreshed||The last refreshed date and time are displayed.
 Click the Refresh button to refresh the page view.|